al1brn/geonodes/docs/api/Simulation.md

  Returns a function which builds an attraction acceleration towards the given location.

-The attraction can be used to simulate Newton gravity loaw with exponent = -2.
+The attraction can be used to simulate Newton gravity law with ``` exponent = -2```.

 The acceleration is computed with ``` a = intensity / distance**exponent ```

-To avoid infinite accelerations, the distance is minimizew with d_min.
+To avoid infinite accelerations, the distance is minimized with d_min.

 Note that if the intensity is negative, the attractor becomes a repulsor!